Sharimiqbal/music-player/README.md

-# music-player
+j# music-player

-#Steps After Downloading:
+### Steps After Downloading:

 1.After downloading the zip file you need to extract this.

 2.Open `command prompt or powershell` and run go to the main directory using `cd` and run `pip install -r requirements.txt`.

 3.Go to the main folder in file manager and double click on `music_player.py` file.

-# # Done
+Done

 # For Lyrics